-Chris Weaver returns to RGR to assure you we have nothing to fear from replicants.
+Chris Weaver, a bot marketer, returns to RGR to assure you we have nothing to fear from replicants.

 The SVP of MWI, Chris speaks from 15 years of experience when he says, “No computer is ever gonna be able to make an emotional story that connects with someone.”
 Does that make you relax?